huanlui/chord-suggester/doc/links.md

 * [Por qué tenemos 12 notas musicales.
 Música y matemáticas](https://www.youtube.com/watch?v=P7iC-fbdKmQ).
 In Spanish, great to understand the maths beneath music.
 * [Listen by numbers.
 Musica and maths](https://www.theguardian.com/music/2011/jun/27/music-mathematics-fibonacci).
 Not so visual as the previous one, but still an interesnting article.
 * [Ultimate Guitar, to get chords](https://www.ultimate-guitar.com/)
+* [Physics of Music: Just vs Equal Temperament ](https://pages.mtu.edu/~suits/scales.html).
+Page that can be helpful to define distance between notes inside a chord.

 ## TDD and notebooks